Wi-Fi 6: OFDMA

 In 802.11ac (802.11's previous amendment), multi-user MIMO was introduced, which is a spatial multiplexing technique.
 MU-MIMO allows the access point to form beams towards each client, while transmitting information simultaneously.
 By doing so, the interference between clients is reduced, and the overall throughput is increased, since multiple clients can receive data simultaneously.

-With 802.11ax, a similar multiplexing is introduced in the frequency domain: OFDMA.
+With 802.11ax, a similar multiplexing is introduced in the frequency-division multiplexing: OFDMA.
 With OFDMA, multiple clients are assigned to different Resource Units in the available spectrum.
 By doing so, an 80 MHz channel can be split into multiple Resource Units, so that multiple clients receive different types of data over the same spectrum, simultaneously.

 To support OFDMA, 802.11ax needs four times as many subcarriers as 802.11ac.
-Specifically, for 20, 40, 80, and 160 MHz channels, the 802.11ac standard has, respectively, 64, 128, 256 and 512 subcarriers while the 802.11ax standard has 256, 512, 1,024, and 2,048 subcarriers.
+Specifically, for 20, 40, 80, and 160 MHz channels, the 802.11ac standard has, respectively, 64, 128, 256 and 512 subcarriers while the 802.11ax standard has 256, 512, 1024, and 2048 subcarriers.
 Since the available bandwidths have not changed and the number of subcarriers increases by a factor of four, the subcarrier spacing is reduced by the same factor.
 This introduces OFDM symbols that are four times longer: in 802.11ac, an OFDM symbol takes 3.2 microseconds to transmit.
 In 802.11ax, it takes 12.8 microseconds (both without guard intervals).

 Technical improvements

 The 802.11ax amendment brings several key improvements over 802.11ac.
-802.11ax addresses frequency bands between 1 GHz and 6 GHz.
-Therefore, unlike 802.11ac, 802.11ax also operates in the unlicensed 2.4 GHz band.
+While 802.11ac only uses the 5 GHz band, which is a bit over 700 MHz wide, 802.11ax also allows the use of the 2.4 GHz band of some earlier protocols, less than 100 MHz wide, and the larger 6 GHz band, about 1200 MHz wide.
+Wi-Fi 6E adds to Wi‑Fi 6 the use of the 6 GHz band and, thereby, channels that are 160 MHz wide without the restrictions of Dynamic Frequency Selection that apply to all 160 MHz channels in the 5 GHz band.
+The number and selection of channels available depends on the country a given Wi-Fi 6 network operates in.
 To meet the goal of supporting dense 802.11 deployments, the following features have been approved.